robertsundstrom/knockoutjs-express-es6/README.md

 The project is using SystemJS (module loading), BabelJS (for ECMAScript 6), and JSPM (for package management) on the frontend (under "wwwroot").

+Includes a custom ES6 component loader for KnockoutJS.

 ZURB Foundation 5 is used as frontend framework.

 The SPA structures is mainly based on that introduced in this blog: https://sumitmaitra.wordpress.com/2014/08/04/part-3-ko-components-routes-and-hashes/